mahirasef09/typeScript/README.md

 # **Q3: The difference between any, unknown, and never types in TypeScript.**
 ## **any Type:**
 You can assign anything to a variable of any type.
 It disables type checking that's why it is unsafe to use.
-It is only used when migration from javascript
+It is only used when migration from javascript required.
 ### <ins>Example:</ins>
 <pre>let data: any = "TypeScript";
 console.log(data.toUpperCase()); // OK
 console.log(data.push("!"));     // String does not support push but it will show No error</pre>

 ## **unknown Type:**
 In unknown type you can assign anything to it, but you must narrow its type before using it.
-So we can say the unknown type is like any, but type-safe.
+So you can say that the unknown type is like any, but type-safe.
 ### <ins>Example:</ins>
 <pre>let value: unknown = "hello";
 value = 42;